jesyspa/kotlin/plugins/formal-verification/Uniqueness.md

 myList.map { ... }.filter { ... }
 ```

-Both `map` and `filter` will create a new list to store the
+The existing implementations of `map` and `filter` will
-(intermediate) results.
+create a new list to store the results.
-For the result of `map` in particular, we know that the list
+However, if the passed-in list is unique then this is
-will only be used once, and so `filter` could operate
+unnecessary: the list can be modified in place instead.
-in-place.
+By providing uniqueness annotations and allowing functions

-By providing overloads on these functions that operate on
+to be overloaded based on uniqueness, we could define
-unique and non-unique lists, we can reuse the list when
+variants of these standard library functions that reuse the
-we know that it cannot be observed later in the code.
+list, thereby improving performance.

 ## Connection to Valhalla and immutability